selenite140/matter/examples/platform/nxp/doc/manufacturing_flow.md

         Implementation of manufacturing data provisioning has been validated using test certificates generated by OpenSSL 1.1.1l.

-        Also, demo DAC, PAI and PAA certificates needed in case _chip_with_factory_data=1_ is used can be found in examples/platform/nxp/k32w/k32w0/scripts/demo_generated_certs.
+        Also, demo DAC, PAI and PAA certificates needed in case _chip_with_factory_data=1_ is used can be found in scripts/tools/nxp/demo_generated_certs.

-        dut1/dut2 folders contains different DACs/Private Keys and can be used for testing topologies with 2 DUTS.

-        out_dut1.bin/out2_dut2.bin contains the corresponding DACs/PAIs generated using generate_nxp_chip_factory_bin.py script.
-The discriminator is 14014 and the passcode is 1000.

-        These demo certificates are working with the CDs installed in CHIPProjectConfig.h.

     <a name="flashdebug"></a>